-Chana Dal Samosa is origin from the city of surat, Gujarat.
+Chana Dal Samosa origin in the city of surat, Gujarat.
 It is made with spicy, sweet, and sour chana dal stuffing.
 It is also called patti samosa, where the outer layer of samosa is made with samosa patti.
 Here we have shown how to make the Patti at home!
 So you have a dish completely prepared from scratch.
 Gujarati Chana Dal Samosa tastes great with its special coriander-mint samosa chutney along with Tea.
-Do try this easy recipe of patti samosa and enjoy it with your friends and family.
+Do try this easy recipe for patti samosa and enjoy it with your friends and family.

 - Chana dal stuffing should be dry.
-If your stuffing was slightly wet, then add roasted gram flour and make it dry for crispy samosa.
+If your stuffing was slightly wet, then add roasted gram flour and make it dry for a crispy samosa.

 - I have used maida for making samosa patti, but you can use equal proportions of wheat and plain flour to prepare the dough

 - Samosa patti or sheet can be deep freeze after it has been rolled and fired for 30 -45 secs each.

 - deep fry the samosa always on low to medium flame. deep frying them on a high flame can cause them to turn dark brown with the outer cover and raw with the stuffing.

 Gujarati Chana dal samosa recipe | crispy patti samosa with homemade samosa patti | dal samosa recipe

 - 2 tbsp oil

 - Pinch of hing